 Sharp toothed, wide-eyed, and possessing a nasty whipping tail, northern pike are well worth the chase if you’re up for the challenge.
 And if you reside in the state of Minnesota, then you’re definitely closer to catching a trophy pike than you think.

-But before you grab your gear and head out onto the lake, check out these basic techniques to give you a head start for some successful northern pike fishing:
+But before you grab your northern pike bait and head out onto the lake, check out these basic techniques to give you a head start for some successful northern pike fishing:

 Cast Long and Strong: